Learning About Milton Hershey and His Empire at The Hershey Story

 It’s also worth noting that while there are activities in the museum for kids, this is more of a history museum that an interactive space for children.
 Although they do have some areas that kids would enjoy, Hershey’s Chocolate World offers some of the same experiences in a more kid-friendly way.

 If you are interested in the history of the region, company, and man, however, there is no better spot to visit in Hershey.
-It’s also worth visiting simply to try the Country of Origin Chocolate Tasting that can be had at The Hershey Story’s café.
+It’s also worth visiting simply to try the Country of Origin Chocolate Tasting that can be had at The Hershey Story’s café and getting a combo ticket to visit the nearby Hershey Gardens.

 Note: My visit to The Hershey Story was hosted by the Hershey Harrisburg Visitor’s Bureau.
 However, the opinions expressed in this article are my own.